balakarthikeyan/notes/questions/laravel.md

 ```

 ### Q53.
 What is Laravel Vapor?
-It is a serverless deployment platform that is powered by AWS.Laravel Vapor provides on-demand auto-scaling with zero server maintenance.
+It is a serverless deployment platform that is powered by AWS.
+Laravel Vapor provides on-demand auto-scaling with zero server maintenance.

 ### Q54.
 What is the Laravel Cursor?
 The cursor method in the Laravel is used to iterate the database records using a cursor.
 It will only execute a single query through the records.
 This method is used to reduce the memory usage when processing through a large amount of data.